More in this section:

 Laurie Bennett was named vice president of Human Resources in 2021.
 She currently oversees the health system’s efforts to recruit and retain staff at all of its campuses, and ensure best practices in employee engagement, employee relations, compensation and benefits, and employee health and wellness.
 She also is responsible for Child Care and Volunteer Services.
 Laurie joined Sarasota Memorial’s Human Resources Division in 1994 and progressed into senior leadership.
 She and her team’s efforts have transformed Sarasota Memorial into Sarasota County’s largest employer with 9,000 staff.
 Laurie, who is certified as a Professional in Human Resources (PHR), received her bachelor’s degree in Business Administration from Youngstown State University and a double master’s degree in HR Management and HR Development from Webster University.

-Peter Taylor has served as vice president of Strategy and Business Development since 2007, overseeing new business initiatives, strategic planning, marketing, communications, public relations, advertising and content development for the health system.
+Peter Taylor was named chief strategy and business development officer in December of 2024, overseeing new business initiatives, strategic planning, marketing, communications, public relations, advertising and content development for the health system.
+Previously, he had served as Sarasota Memorial’s vice president of Strategy and Business Development since 2007.
 Before joining Sarasota Memorial, Peter served in marketing leadership roles for a number of well-known industry leaders, including General Motors and McCann-Erickson Advertising.
-Peter graduated from Rhodes University in South Africa with degrees in Economics and Psychology.
+He graduated from Rhodes University in South Africa with degrees in Economics and Psychology..